 BeiGene's BTK inhibitor fails to beat market leader Imbruvica in key head-to-head study

-BeiGene’s quest to develop a best-in-class BTK inhibitor hit a major roadblock on Monday as the company conceded that the drug failed a keenly anticipated head-to-head trial testing its recently approved drug, Brukinsa, against the market-leading Imbruvica.
+BeiGene’s quest to develop a superior BTK inhibitor hit a major roadblock on Monday as the company conceded that the drug failed a keenly anticipated head-to-head trial testing its recently approved drug, Brukinsa, against the market-leading Imbruvica.

 The results amount to a serious setback for China’s BeiGene that is hoping to position Brukinsa, known chemically as zanubrutinib, as the best-in-class therapy.